Multi-agent coordination

 crosslink swarm launch 1See Swarm Orchestration for the full guide.

-Container Execution
+Container execution

 Run agents in isolated Docker containers instead of tmux: